 It may be as simple as mowing your lawn, trimming back trees and hedges, pressure washing driveways, re-turfing – or maybe you require a complete landscape design and plant plan.

-Ensuring that your gardens look as welcoming and maintained as your physical home is key to achieving the ultimate curb appeal, before you start selling your house.
+Ensuring that your gardens look as welcoming and maintained as your internal home is key to achieving the ultimate curb appeal, before you start selling your house.

 - Updating lighting